EUROPEAN BLUES CHALLENGE (EBC) GUIDELINES AND REGULATIONS

 - If there are no submissions or none of the submitted ones are approved, the Board can take an initiative in organizing the event at a location of its choice or the EBC will be postponed by one year.

-- The EBU is entitled to receive a license fee from the organizer of the EBC.
-The fee will be fixed by the Board and, unless there are other specific agreements, the payment needs to be made within three months prior to the EBC or at the latest three months following the EBC in accordance with the decision of the Board.
+- The EBU is entitled to receive a license fee from the host organizer of the EBC.
+The fee will be fixed by the EBU Board and, unless there are other specific agreements, the payment needs to be made within three months prior to the EBC.
+The payment can optionally be extended up to three months following the EBC based on mutual agreement between the EBU Board and the local host organizer. .
 The EBU shall send a receipt to the organizer after payment has been made.

 - Notification Deadlines of Participating Musicians at the EBC